 Rickert said the two main priorities shaping those choices are the level of need at each site and the overall cost that the board is willing to ask voters to take on.

-She and Nina Lundberg, chair of the School Board, said updating school facilities is a matter of equity.
+She and Nita Lundberg (corrected), chair of the School Board, said updating school facilities is a matter of equity.
 Lundberg said the learning environments at the older and the newer schools are “completely different.”

 Since January, the bond committee and School Board have combined two meetings and work sessions with site visits.
 The group has visited Table Rock Elementary and Eagle Point High School.
 It also hired a firm to conduct a community survey to gauge feelings about a school bond.
 When those results were presented to the board early this year, Rickert said district officials felt “optimistic” about the level of support for a bond.